TronNerd82/CoolCalcProgram/README.md

 To compile the source code, just type: gcc -Wall calc.c -o CoolCalc

+Update: added a Makefile to save you 5 seconds of time.

 You can also compile it however you do with clang, but I don't use clang so you're on your own.

 I did my best to make CoolCalc look like a legit terminal program made by professionals at first (namely though the ASCII art logo and the fake company name)